eduvpn/documentation/IRMA_AUTH.md

 * Can we implement IRMA authentication without using any JS in the browser?
-  That seems doable: the only issue might be that the server doesn't know when the app completes and thus has to do some kind of polling...
+  That seems doable: the only issue might be that the server doesn't know when the app completes and thus has to do some kind of polling, or ask the user to click a button when they are finished with the app...
 * Properly package the IRMA server for Debian/Fedora
 * Build the `irma.js` file from source, this is simply a "binary" taken from a Gitlab server